MakieOrg/Makie.jl/docs/documentation/recipes.md

 Recipes allow you to extend `Makie` with your own custom types and plotting commands.

+!!! note
+    If you're a package developer, it's possible to add recipe without taking entire `Makie.jl` as dependency.
+Instead, take `MakieCore.jl` as dependency, and replace `Makie.convert_arguments(...)` with `MakieCore.convert_arguments(...)` everywhere.

 There are two types of recipes:

 - _Type recipes_ define a simple mapping from a user defined type to an existing plot type